mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 ## Create compute nodes

-The step to provision compute nodes must be cloud-specific.
+The step to provision the compute nodes is cloud-specific.
 The required steps to boot RHCOS is different for each compute role:

 - bootstrap node: must use the ignition file `bootstrap.ign`